Stability properties and topology at infinity of f-minimal hypersurfaces: Finiteness results and weigthed Li--Tam theory

 for some nonnegative continuous function $a(x)$, and let $L=-\Delta_f-a(x)$.
 Suppose furthermore that $L$ has finite Morse index.
-Then $M_f$ has at most finitely many non $f$--parabolic ends. \end{corollary}
+Then $M_f$ has at most finitely many non--$f$--parabolic ends. \end{corollary}

-\begin{remark} \rm{In order to apply Theorem \ref{f-LiTam} to get the conclusion in the above corollary we have used the following fact.
+\begin{proof}[Sketch of the proof of Corollary \ref{finnonfparends}] In order to apply Theorem \ref{f-LiTam} to get the conclusion in the above corollary we have used the following fact.
 If $u$ is a $f$--harmonic function with finite Dirichlet weigthed integral, then its exterior differential $du$ belongs to $\mathcal{H}_1(M_f)$.
 Moreover $du=0$ if and only if $u\equiv const$.
 Hence, we have that